-There are many conainers to choose from, but some materials are clearly superior to others.
+There are many containers to choose from, but some materials are clearly superior to others.

-Glass.
-Glass is hands-down the best option for brewing kefir.
-Glass won’t react to the acidity of the brew.
+- Glass.
+Glass is hands-down the best option for culturing kefir.
+Glass won’t react to the acidity of the ferment.
 Glass doesn’t scratch easily, nor does it contain chemicals such as BPA.
 Glass containers are relatively easy and inexpensive to obtain.
 Canning jars are a great option.

-Plastic.
-Although technically plastic can be used to brew kefir, we do not recommend it for several reasons.
+- Plastic.
+Although technically plastic can be used to make kefir, we do not recommend it for several reasons.
 First, plastic can be damaged, and scratches in the plastic can harbor foreign bacteria.
 Second, plastic (even food-grade plastic) often contains undesirable chemicals that can be harmful to the kefir grains.

 While a tight-fitting lid should not be used during the fermentation process, it is handy to have a lid for storage after fermentation is complete.
 Plastic bpa-free lids are available for both wide-mouth and regular-mouth canning jars, which are commonly used for culturing milk kefir.